opsfolio/resource-surveillance-commons/pattern/info-assurance-controls/README.md

 # browse http://localhost:9000/dms/info-schema.sql to see DMS-specific
 ```

-Once you apply `orchestrate-stateful-ip.surveilr.sql` and
+Once you apply `orchestrate-stateful-ic.surveilr.sql` and
-`stateless-ip.surveilr.sql` you can ignore those files and all content will be
+`stateless-ic.surveilr.sql` you can ignore those files and all content will be
 accessed through views or `*.cached` tables in
 `resource-surveillance.sqlite.db`.
 At this point you can rename the SQLite
 database file, archive it, use in reporting tools, DBeaver, DataGrip, or any